Welcome to my blog!

 Coconut Curry Thai Chicken or Shrimp Soup

-My Version of Thai Coconut Curry Soup with Shrimp
+My Version of Thai Coconut Curry Soup

 I made this Thai Coconut Curry Soup with Shrimp and Chicken for my daughter, Jamie and her family.
 My sister, DonnaGay, ate it too, when she was visiting me.
 Everyone loved it!
 I love it too!